 The overall structure of the Perfect Dark network is broadly similar to its recent versions freenet, only using a larger partition table.
 Anonymity is based on a mixnet where file traffic is transmitted according to specific probabilities, and is stored or transferred to encrypted blocks while the keys are distributed separately.

-The app uses RSA (1024-bit) and AES (128-bit) to encrypt data transmitted between peers and keys are cached for higher performance.
+The application uses RSA (1024-bit) and AES (128-bit) to encrypt data transmitted between peers and the keys are temporarily stored for higher performance.

 Published files and scoreboards (including auto-updates) are usually signed with 160-bit ECDSA signatures.
 Automatic software updates are also protected with 2048-bit RSA signatures.